 top of page

-• What will UCAN be?
-A non-profit mutual benefit association that will promote community communication, facilitate emergency preparedness and response, help beautify and improve our public spaces, implement neighborhood security programs, explore the possibility of undergrounding unsafe and unattractive utilities and amplify our neighborhood's voice at City Hall.
+• What is UCAN?
+A non-profit mutual benefit association to promote community communication, facilitate emergency preparedness and response, help beautify and improve our public spaces, implement neighborhood security programs, explore the possibility of undergrounding unsafe and unattractive utilities and amplify our neighborhood's voice at City Hall.
 UCAN is not a "homeowners association."
 It will not have any jurisdiction over private property or private use.

 • Who can join UCAN?
 The UCAN boundaries are Claremont Avenue to the west, Hillcrest and Eucalyptus Roads to the south, Tunnel Road to the north and Roble Road to the east.
 Anyone who lives within those boundaries on Hazel Road, Domingo Avenue, Oakvale Avenue, The Plaza Drive, Parkside Drive, Nogales Street, Encina Place, The Uplands, Hillcrest Road, Hillcrest Court, Eucalyptus Road, Oak Ridge Road, El Camino Real, Roble Road or Roble Court is invited and encouraged to join, whether your home is in Berkeley or Oakland, and whether you are a homeowner or a tenant.